remipassmoilesel/chipbox/README.md

 * Chat, thanks to adamoutler/MinimalChatExtreme
 * File sharing, thanks to muchweb/simple-php-upload

+## Virtual Box image

+A Virtual Box image is available here: ....

+Setup and visit: vbox_ip:2050

 ## Installation

 This system work on OpenWRT Chaos Calmer.
 Its require a bit of disk memory, maybe you will have to do an